zero-sh/zero.sh/README.md

 the state of a previous installation, or painstakingly babysit the process step-by-step.

 Unlike other solutions, this approach is extremely simple.
-It is just a short shell script with a pre-defined directory structure.
+It's just a short, self-contained script with a pre-defined directory structure.
 No configuration files or custom commands are necessary.

 ## Usage